ggarra13/mrv2/docs/sphinx/en/user_docs/preferences.rst

 	   With this setting, mrv2 will start playing the movie or file sequence as soon as it is loaded.

+.. topic:: FPS

+	   With this setting, you can control the frames per second of file sequences that don't have one embedded in the image.

 .. topic:: Looping Mode

 	   Default looping mode.